 Why do we cooperate?
-How can we achieve more lasting forms of cooperation?
-This course explores the puzzle of cooperation in international politics today.
+How can we achieve more lasting cooperation?
+This course explores the puzzle in international politics today.

-Cooperation in the contemporary world offers you the opportunity to learn according to your interests and available time.
-We’ve split each week into activities which can be completed together or individually.
-We will explore cooperation through six case study ‘puzzles’ (each lead by an expert from within the University of Birmingham) which reflect the issues and concerns that dominate current international agendas.
+The course offers you the opportunity to learn according to your interests and available time.
+We’ve split each week into activities, which can be completed together or individually.
+We will explore cooperation through six case study puzzles (each lead by an expert from within the University of Birmingham), which reflect the issues and concerns that dominate current international agendas.

 So whichever parts you choose, you will experience a practical, interactive and personal encounter with the politics of cooperation in the contemporary world.